simonroux/Popcorn-visual-radio-demo/readme.md

 Feature list
 - Some sort of snapping feature so that when you reach the top edge of a block of content, you feel it could be snapped it the right position.
+- Trigger scroll events in div when the narration is playing.